Is Instagram Body Positivity's Most Unlikely Ally?

 The ammunition?
 Years' worth of experiences in their "otherly" bodies.
 The weapon?
 Instagram.

-Fighting alongside a strong community of others with marginalized bodies, including fat bodies, bodies of color, queer bodies, disabled bodies and bodies that bear the battle scars of diseases, these women are leaving their digital footprint in the form of awareness and conversation, filed under a movement called “body positivity” (or the shorter bodyposi and bopo).
+Fighting alongside a strong community of others with marginalized bodies, including fat bodies, bodies of color, queer bodies, bodies with disabilities and bodies that bear the battle scars of diseases, these women are leaving their digital footprint in the form of awareness and conversation, filed under a movement called "body positivity" (or the shorter bodyposi and bopo).
 The ammunition?
-Years’ worth of experiences in their “otherly” bodies.
+Years' worth of experiences in their "otherly" bodies.
 The weapon?
 Instagram.

 But What Exactly Is Body Positivity?